 Antiques Appraiser Checklist: Questions to Ask Before You Hire

-Before hiring an antiques appraiser, confirm intended use, verify specialty alignment, demand fee transparency, and require documented methodology and evidence standards — all before you pay or share sensitive item details.
+Before hiring an antiques appraiser, confirm the report purpose, specialty fit, fee model, and evidence standard.
+Do this before you pay, ship anything, or share sensitive item details.

 Antiques Appraiser Checklist: Questions to Ask Before You Hire - FAIR online appraisal guide illustration